Saoud Abdulrazaq

-Saoud Abdulrazaq (Arabic:سعود عبد الرزاق) (born 23 January 1998) is an Emirati footballer.
-He currently plays as a midfielder for Shabab Al-Ahli.
+Saoud Abdulrazaq (Arabic:سعود عبد الرزاق) (born 23 January 1998) is an Emirati footballer who plays for Al-Hamriyah as a midfielder.

 Career

 Al Ahli

 Saoud Abdulrazaq started his career at Al Ahli and is a product of the Al-Ahli's youth system.

 Ajman

 On 18 January 2017 left Al Ahli and signed with Ajman on loan until the end of the season.

 Shabab Al-Ahli

 He was playing with Al Ahli and after merging Al Ahli, Al-Shabab and Dubai clubs under the name Shabab Al-Ahli Club he was joined to Shabab Al-Ali.
 On 21 January 2018, Saoud Abdulrazaq made his professional debut for Shabab Al-Ahli against Ajman in the Pro League.

 Khor Fakkan

 On 3 February 2020 left Shabab Al-Ali and signed with Khor Fakkan on loan until the end of the season.